LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 The first thing to take note of is the domain for DiscoverUni, which is a .gov.uk domain, so as this domain is reserved for government and is part of the Office for Students, then it really is on them to make it accessible centrally rather than the responsibility lying with individual universities.
 Also, as the content is in an iFrame, it can be super difficult to fix the accessibility issues with DOM manipulation, as it exists on another site, but then why would a couple of hundred institutions be required to patch it up with JS, when it could simply be fixed at source and fixed once?

-### Public Sector Accessibility Regulations coverage

-The reason we decided to look at this widget and document our testing and fix approach is because this has been regularly flagged by the monitoring body under the [Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/952/pdfs/uksi_20180952_en.pdf).

-The issue here is the competing requirements to present accessible websites while also being required to incorporate the DiscoverUni widget onto course pages.

-The initial expectation is that the DiscoverUni widget is out of scope for universities' responsibilities under the [3rd party content exemption](https://www.makethingsaccessible.com/guides/3rd-party-content-responsibilities/) as it is neither funded nor developed by the universities and they have no control to deliver technical fixes to it but must keep it on their website.

-If GDS do advise that universities are responsible despite lack of ownership or control,  we would recommend universities consider disproportionate burden claims after having flagged the issue with OfS and documenting the response.

-The rest of the guide detailing the problems with the Discover Uni widget including technical details.
-We hope the guide will provide a consistent answer on this topic which universities can link to from their accessibility statements.

 ## The MTA 2023 case study summarised